API documentation

 function provides an easy way to go through all or some of the objects in theObjectRegistry

 .
-The first argument should be a function which is called for every matching object in theObjectRegistry
+The first argument should be a function that is called for every matching object in theObjectRegistry

 ObjectRegistry